fablabnk/TriggWorkshop/README.md

 # Step-By-Step Build Guide

-## Step 0: Running in the Iron
+## Step 0: 'Running in' the Iron

 A good iron should have a silvery tip and solder should run easily onto it at a standard temp of around 340 degrees.
-Don't start soldering components until this is the case.
+Don't start soldering components until this is the case!

-If it isn't the case, rotate the iron whilst applying solder to the tip to find a spot where the solder melts.
+To , rotate the iron whilst applying solder to the tip to find a spot where the solder melts.
 Try to expand on this spot until the whole tip is silvery and solder melts everywhere.

 Don't worry about wasting a little solder, when there's too much just clean up the tip on a wet sponge or wire brush as you go.
 Return to this process anytime you notice the iron's performance deteriorating.